313Team/313Team/README.md

 <br><br>

 - This repository is part of a software arsenal for the Cyber ​​Islamic Resistance Axis.
-- This entire repository is affiliated with the (liwa awli aleazm), one of the Cyber Islamic Resistance brigades responsible for developing and supplying the axis with specialized software and tools.
+- This entire repository is affiliated with the (liwa awli aleazm), one of the Cyber ​​Islamic Resistance Axis brigades responsible for developing and supplying the axis with specialized software and tools.
 - Cyber Islamic Resistance in Iraq - 313 Team (CEO: Hacker Al-Imamah313) is responsible for managing liwa awli aleazm, as well as managing this warehouse and building and developing a large part of its tools.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`, `Google Contests`.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.